BuildForSDG/PaytaxApp/README.md

 ## WHY IS THIS PROJECT RELEVANT

-If every Nigerian is made to see the importance of tax payment, and the developmental contributions it can bring to the society.
-They will see themselves as stakeholders in economic development.
+If every Nigerian is made to see the importance of tax payment, and the sustainable developments  it can bring to the society, They will see themselves as stakeholders in economic development.
 Knowing fully well that the growth and development of their society is in their hands.

 - Tax payers can easily pay tax from the comfort of the their business locations and offices.